 - Children make excellent progress in all areas of their learning and development.
-This is because they experience a rich variety of interesting and challenging activities and outings, which are planned to support their identified next steps in learning. - Children are enthusiastic about learning because staff engage and motivate them through constant, meaningful interactions, due to their expert knowledge of the children's needs.
-As a result, children are making excellent progress. - Children are happy, safe and secure and develop excellent relationships with staff and one another.
+This is because they experience a rich variety of interesting and challenging activities, which are extremely well-planned to support their identified next steps in learning. - Teaching is exceptional as staff have an expert knowledge of individual children's needs and how children learn and develop.
+As a result, children are enthusiastic and motivated about learning. - Children are happy, safe and secure and develop excellent relationships with staff and one another.
 Therefore, their personal, social and emotional needs are extremely well met. - Staff enable children to become independent in their learning, thinking and self-care skills.
 This means that children are extremely well prepared for the next steps in learning, such as school. - Thorough systems are in place to reflect and review all areas of practice and provision, driving improvements forward, to enhance the extremely good outcomes for children further. - Partnerships with parents, other settings and professionals are superb.
-This ensures that children's needs are quickly identified and that they receive targeted support appropriate to their individual needs.
+This ensures that children's needs are quickly identified and that they receive targeted support appropriate to their individual needs. - Safeguarding is given high priority.
+Staff are very aware of safeguarding requirements which means children are safeguarded well and procedures are understood and implemented consistently.